 From the time you check the GMAT exam centers in India, till you check out after completing your exam, you are bound by certain rules and regulations set by the GMAC.
-Here are the essentials you need to know so that you don’t make a costly mistake.
+Here are some essential GMAT Rules & Regulations that you need to know so that you don’t make an expensive mistake.

-These rules are also stated in the GMAT Handbook.
-You must agree to all terms and conditions at the time of registration and again when you sit for the exam at the test center before you are allowed to take the GMAT.
-Refusal to comply with these activities will result in your being barred from taking the test and forfeiting the fees.
+These rules are clearly stated in the GMAT Handbook.
+You must agree to all terms and conditions at the time of registration and again when you sit for the exam at the test center before you are allowed to take the GMAT exam.
+Failure to comply with these activities will result in your candidature being barred from taking the test and forfeiting of the exam fees.
+We have listed a few GMAT Rules & Regulations: Do’s & Don’ts for your easy reference:

 - During check-in, you will be asked to present valid identification to the test administrator.

-- Your signature, palm vein pattern, and your photograph will be digitally recorded, followed by an audio/video recording in the testing room.
+- Your signature, biometric palm vein scan, and your photograph will be digitally recorded, followed by an audio/video recording in the testing room.

 - Testing begins promptly as soon as you are seated at your assigned workstation.
-You have approximately four hours, including breaks, to complete the test.
+You have approximately three and a half hours, including breaks, to complete the test.

 - Two optional breaks are scheduled during the test administration.
 If your breaks exceed the time allowed for them, the excess time will automatically be deducted from the time you are allocated to complete the next section of the test.